Surgery for benign prostatic hyperplasia: Transurethral microwave thermotherapy

 Transurethral microwave thermotherapy (TUMT) was originally approved by the United States Food and Drug Administration (FDA) in 1996, with the first generation system by EDAP Technomed.
 Since 1996, other companies have received FDA approval for TUMT devices, including Urologix, Dornier, Thermatrix, Celsion, and Prostalund.
 Multiple clinical studies have been published on TUMT.
 The general principle underlying all the devices is that a microwave antenna that resides in a urethral catheter is placed in the intraprostatic area of the urethra.
 The catheter is connected to a control box outside of the patient's body and is energized to emit microwave radiation into the prostate to heat the tissue and cause necrosis.
 It is a one-time treatment that takes approximately 30 minutes to 1 hour, depending on the system used.
 It takes approximately 4 to 6 weeks for the damaged tissue to be reabsorbed into the patient's body.
-Some of the devices incorporate circulating coolant through the treatment area with the intent of preserving the urethra while the microwave energy heats the prostatic tissue surrounding the urethra.